ShantanuNikam/pcmc_covid_project/README.md

 By default it will run by .csv file

-To Change it into  DATABASE APPLICATION uncomment the graph.py
+To Change it into  DATABASE APPLICATION uncomment the lines written in graph.py

 # INSTALLATION